d-t-n/llama2-chatbot-deep-learning/README.md

 ## Installation

-1. Fork this repository and create a codespace in GitHub as I showed you in the youtube video OR Clone it locally.
+1. Fork this repository and create a codespace in GitHub or clone it locally.

 2. Use your HuggingfaceHub API key (from this [URL](https://huggingface.co/settings/tokens)) in the .env file
    ```